rticommunity/rticonnextdds-connector-js/docs/intro.rst

 .. note::

     This documentation assumes you are already familiar with basic DDS concepts.
-    You can learn about DDS in the *RTI Connext DDS Core Libraries Getting Started Guide*, *RTI Connext DDS Core Libraries User's Manual*, and the *Connext DDS* API documentation for C, C++, Java and .NET.
+    You can learn about DDS in the *RTI Connext DDS Getting Started Guide*, *RTI Connext DDS Core Libraries User's Manual*, and the *Connext DDS* API documentation for C, C++, Java and .NET.
 These documents are available from the `RTI Community portal <https://community.rti.com/documentation>`__.